shawn61cp/wincalibre2jellyfin/README.md

 ### Curation

+<strong><em><ins>Caveat Usor:</ins></em></strong> Several of the following procedures use sqlite3 to access the Calibre metadata database directly.
+Read-only select statements should not present problems.
+Nevertheless it is a good idea to make a backup of such an important file.

 #### Prerequisites

 The reports described here require the sqlite3 command shell and a couple unix utilities.
 To install them follow these instructions.